GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/managed-focus/index.md

 For sighted users,
 this works fine.
-But for users navigating with a screen reader, they may not know that the new content has been added to the page.
+But users navigating with a screen reader or other assistive technology may not know that the new content has been added to the page.
 There's no indication that they should navigate back to the `<main>` area.